thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 accelerate most of this, which will eventually be a hybrid on-disk/in-memory data structure.

-The build system should be scalable enough for B&I to eventually do a "swift macos" and have it do a full incremental (and parallel) build of something the scale of Mac OS.
-Actually implementing this will obviously be a big project that can happen as the installed base of swift code grows.
+The build system should be scalable enough for B&I to eventually do a "language macos" and have it do a full incremental (and parallel) build of something the scale of Mac OS.
+Actually implementing this will obviously be a big project that can happen as the installed base of language code grows.

 SDKs
 ----